-Each Unit will close a week after it's intended due date.
+This course outline is subject to change.
+The instructor will notify students during class and will make class announcements on D2L|Brightspace.
+Students are responsible for staying up-to-date on class changes.
+Each assignment will close a week after it's intended due date.
 Students will not have access to any of the Unit contents a week after due dates- unless it is the last unit and it will close the last day of class.